open-contracting/software-development-handbook/docs/python/django.rst

 Django
 ======

-Use the Django Cookiecutter template:
+Use the Django Cookiecutter template, and `add the repository to pre-commit.ci <https://github.com/organizations/open-contracting/settings/installations/20658712>`__:

 .. code-block:: bash

    pip install cookiecutter
    cookiecutter gh:open-contracting/software-development-handbook --directory cookiecutter-django

+For the ``stefanzweifel/git-auto-commit-action`` action, add the repository to the `Robots <https://github.com/orgs/open-contracting/teams/robots/repositories>`__ team, and set the *Permission level* to "Admin".

 .. _django-layout: